elvinsalerno/SpecMan4EPR-adjacent-programs/Read_d01_exp_program/README.md

 # SpecMan4EPR-adjacent-programs
--Program relevant to SpecMan4EPR software by Boris Epel.
+-Program for reading .d01 and.exp files from SpecMan4EPR software by Boris Epel.
--Initial code by Elvin Salerno
+-Python code here written by Elvin Salerno

 -All 5 .py files must be in the same directory.
 -Run tkinter_SpecMan.py to open GUI.